Mapping UUIDs to Display Names with Infinity Data Source

 This results in a joined table containing both the production run data and the corresponding machine names.

-If you would like to polish your results, we recommend using the transform to rename, sort and deactivate columns.
+If you would like to polish your results, we recommend using the transform Organise fields by namearrow-up-right to rename, sort and deactivate columns.